Antivirus

 Adware: What Is It and How Do I Protect Against It?

-Is your computer running slower than usual?
-Do pop-ups open incessantly, even when not surfing the web?
-If so, you most likely have an adware infection.
-In this guide, we'll explain what adware is, how you can prevent future infections, and what you'll need to do to be free of the problem.
+Is your computer slower than usual?
+Do pop-ups open, even if you're not surfing the web?
+If either or both of these are the case, you most likely have an adware infection.
+In this guide, we'll explain what adware is, how you can prevent future infections, and what you'll need to do to fix the problem.

-As a term, adware refers to a type of software that launches ads on a system, particularly in the form of pop-ups, or on the basis of your search requests.
-Adware also creates advertising cookies to generate revenue through affiliate marketing.
+Adware is a type of software that loads and displays ads on a system, usually in the form of pop-ups, or based on your search requests.
+It also creates advertising cookies to generate revenue through affiliate marketing.

-Here, it's important to note that adware is not necessarily malware, and can even have legitimate uses.
-For example, some 'free' programs are offered as such only if users consent to be 'bombarded' with ads (browser games are a great example of this).
-However, in other cases, adware finds its way surreptitiously onto a system.
+We should point out that adware is not necessarily malware, and can even have legitimate uses.
+For example, some 'free' programs display ads to users in order to compensate for their costs (browser games are a great example of this).
+However, in other cases, adware secretly finds its way into systems.
 Whether legitimate or not, all adware is a nuisance.

-Spyware the more nefarious relative of adware, collects information about your search behavior without your knowledge, using it to target you with specific ads and content.
+Spyware is another, more dangerous relative of adware, which collects information about your search behavior without your knowledge, using it to target you with specific ads and content.

 How Does Adware Find Its Way Onto My System?

-In contrast to malware, adware usually, but not always, finds its way onto your system with your permission.
-A few of the primary avenues of transmission include:
+Unlike malware, adware usually, but not always, is installed with the user's permission.
+A few of the most common ways it's transmitted include:

 • Free software

-For many freeware or shareware programs, adware is a necessary source of revenue.
-When downloading free software, especially from less well-known or reputable sources, there's a high risk that you'll be installing adware along with the program.
+For many freeware or shareware programs, adware is an important source of revenue.
+When downloading free software, especially from less well-known or reputable sources, there's a good chance that you'll be installing adware along with the program.

 • Browser extensions